-Cheesy beef and beans enchiladas with a homemade enchilada sauce.
-It’s comfort food filled with melting cheese, soft tortillas, bold flavors of chili, cumin and garlic, and topped with fresh sour cream and cilantro.
+Cheesy beans and beef enchiladas with a homemade enchilada sauce.
+It’s comfort food filled with melting cheese, soft tortillas, bold flavors of chili, cumin and garlic, and topped with fresh sour cream and cilantro or spring onion.
 It doesn’t get much better than that!

-So Cinco de Mayo is coming up, as I’m sure you’ve noticed by the massive amounts of Mexican food popping up on Pinterest.
+So Cinco de Mayo is coming up (note this recipe was originally published May 1st 2018), as I’m sure you’ve noticed by the massive amounts of Mexican food popping up on Pinterest.
 Cinco de Mayo is actually the celebration of the Mexican army’s unlikely victory of the French Empire at the Battle of Puebla in 1862, on you guessed it… May 5th.
 Thanks Google.
 Many thinks it’s Mexico’s Independence Day, but it is not.
 Anyhow, let’s talk Mexican food.

-If I had to choose only one cuisine to eat from for the rest of my life, Mexican miight be on top.
-Although it’s pretty hard letting go of Norwegian Christmas dinners, but all in all Mexican is just so yummy, comforting and versatile!
+However, it’s pretty hard letting go of Norwegian Christmas dinners, but all in all Mexican food is just so yummy, comforting and versatile!

 Cheesy Beef and Beans Enchiladas with Homemade Enchilada Sauce